Do you grow Pink Lady apples? Ever wondered why sometimes they’re a gorgeous dark pink colour (like the ones above)…

 Do you have apple trees?

-They’re one of the most common fruit trees found in backyards, but also have a number of apple-specific problems, pests and diseases that cause home-growers a lot of grief.
+They’re one of the most common fruit trees found in backyards, for lots of good reasons.
+They also have a number of apple-specific problems, pests, and diseases that cause home-growers a lot of grief.

 Codling moth, Black spot, and Apple dimpling bug are just some of the specific apple problems that are covered in our Grow Awesome Apples online course.
 But it also includes apple pruning and thinning, as well as some very delicious apple recipes.